sungheeyun/sungheeyun.github.io/_posts/2025-01-20-PST - No, The Rule of Law Has NOT and can NOT Collapse(d).markdown

 </font>
 </p>

-The rule of law isn't some fragile arrangement that can be shattered by the actions of any single individual - even a former president.
+The rule of law isn't some fragile arrangement that can be shattered by the actions of any single individual - even an incumbent president.
 It's not a light switch that can simply be turned off by someone's defiance of legal authorities.
 Rather, it's a robust constitutional system that has been the backbone of South Korean society for more than 75 years.

 Think about it: When someone breaks the law, we don't say "the law has collapsed."
 Instead, we recognize that the law continues to exist and that there are consequences for breaking it.
 The same applies to the rule of law.
 When individuals, even powerful ones, violate legal norms or resist law enforcement, this doesn't mean the system has collapsed - rather, it means the system is being tested and needs to respond.